elemental-lf/benji/docs/source/backup.rst

             },
     [...]

-You can import such a dump of a version's metadata with ``benji import``.
+You can import such a dump of a version's metadata with ``benji metadata-import``.

-.. command-output:: benji import --help
+.. command-output:: benji metadata-import --help

 You can't import versions that already exist in the database backend.